Episode 5 ‘The Bachelor’ Spoilers: Kelsey Weier’s A Wreck As Competition For Peter Weber’s Roses Intensifies

-Monday night brings Episode 5 of Peter Weber’s The Bachelor and spoilers suggest that contestant Kelsey Weier will be shedding a lot of tears.
+Monday night brings Episode 5 of Peter Weber’s The Bachelor, and spoilers suggest that contestant Kelsey Weier will be shedding a lot of tears.
 Kelsey was upset during the initial cocktail party when her champagne was opened by Hannah Ann Sluss and Peter, and now it seems that the show experience as a whole is really taking a toll on her.

 E!
 Online shares a new sneak peek for Episode 5.
 The clip shows bachelorette Tammy Ly checking in on Kelsey as she cries by the pool.
-It is nighttime and it seems that Peter is off on a date with one of the other ladies.
+It is nighttime, and it seems that Peter is off on a date with one of the other ladies.

 Kelsey will have some choice words to share about the lady who is out with Peter on this date, noting that she’s a “dramatic f*cking b*tch” as she does an exaggerated interpretation of this gal’s actions.